SOPALE

 If this value is 0, then no pressure pumping is done.

-If the pressure pump is ON, then align_time should be 1 on any restarts.
+be 1 on any restarts.
 (Since version 2009-07-26_22.9)

 reference_material